AmritanshTiwari2160/Chatbot/README.md

 # Chatbot
-An interactive Python-based chatbot developed using Streamlit for its GUI.
+An interactive Python-based chatbot developed using streamlit for its GUI.
 This project aims to deliver a seamless conversational experience, enhanced by both predefined knowledge and dynamic learning capabilities.

 ## Key Features:
 1. **Natural Interaction:** Engage in conversations with ANDRO as if you were speaking to a human, with responses based on its extensive knowledge base.